Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow: Problem setup: Boussinesq fluid with rigid bottom and upper boundaries

 where $\bm{u}(x,z,t) = (u, w)$ is the velocity vector, $p(x,z,t)$ is the pressure, $\rho(x,z,t)$ is the density, $\rho^\star$ is the reference density, $g$ is the gravitational acceleration, and $\bm{e}_z$ is the upward unit vector.
 For the sake of conciseness, differentiation is also denoted as $\partial u / \partial t = \partial_t u = u_t$ in the following.
 Fluid is bounded in the vertical direction by a flat top ($z = H$) and a corrugated bottom ($z = h(x)$) boundaries, such that

 are understood.
-Although the equation for the density \eqref{eq:density_equation} does not demand the boundary conditions generally, to simplify the problem, we shall assume that density is homogenous along each boundary such that $\rho = \rho_{min}$ at $z = H$ and $\rho = \rho_{max}$ at $z = h(x)$ hold, where $\rho_{min}$ and $\rho_{max}$ are the minimum and maximum values of the density in the system, respectively.
+Although the equation for the density \eqref{eq:density_equation} does not \yo{require boundary conditions in general}, to simplify the problem, we shall assume that density is homogeneous along each boundary such that $\rho = \rho_{min}$ at $z = H$ and $\rho = \rho_{max}$ at $z = h(x)$ hold, where $\rho_{min}$ and $\rho_{max}$ are the minimum and maximum values of the density in the system, respectively.
 If this condition is initially fulfilled, it remains valid all the time.

 We define the reference state as a combination of density stratification, vertically sheared horizontal flow, and homogeneous oscillating tidal flow; i.e., $\rho = \rho_0 (z)$, $u = u_0(z, t) \equiv U(z) - U_T \cos \omega_T t$ and $w = 0$.
 The stratification is statically stable, and the buoyancy frequency is defined as $N = \sqrt{(- g / \rho^\star) d \rho_0 / d z}$.
 Figure~\ref{fig:concept} illustrates the situation under consideration.